 Heroin is not just an illegal drug, it is used in a number of medical applications.
 Under its medical name, Diamorphine, heroin is used in various countries as an ingredient in spinal anesthetics and to treat severe pain from heart attacks and post-surgery for the relief of incision pain.
-In the UK it is also used routinely in epidurals for women who have had caesarians and it is given by injection during childbirth.
-Morphine, the weaker form of heroin, extracted from the poppy flower is essentially the same thing but without the addition of the chemical acetic anhydride, is present in foods that contain poppy seeds.
-Poppy seed bread rolls hit the headlines in recent years after consumers experienced morphine-like pain relieving effects from eating the bread, leading the Food Standards Agency to warn parents of the potential effects on their children.
+In the UK it is also used routinely in epidurals for women who have had caesareans and it is given by injection during childbirth.
+Morphine, the weaker form of heroin extracted from the poppy flower, is essentially the same thing but without the addition of the chemical acetic anhydride.
+This means Morphine is present in foods that contain poppy seeds.
+Poppy seed bread rolls hit the headlines in recent years after consumers experienced morphine-like pain-relieving effects from eating the bread, leading the Food Standards Agency to warn parents of the potential effects on their children.

 So, what then for a person who has had a heroin vaccine and who later has an anesthetic?
 Will that mean that diamorphine containing analgesia will no longer be effective in the vaccinated patient? – particularly as anesthetics are designed to act directly on the brain.
 What if the person eats a poppy seed roll?
 Could that trigger a food allergy?
 Vaccine science is not always exact and it is known from the more traditional infectious disease vaccines that in some cases the recipient will develop antibodies not only to the antigens but also to other ingredients present in the vaccine.
 For example, one study showed that people who received a gelatine-containing DTaP vaccine had antibodies to gelatine for more than three years after the injection.
 Some people with these antibodies go on to develop a subsequent allergic reaction when given a further vaccine containing gelatine.
 Gelatine – bone meal from animals – is present in many foods, including sweets, jellies and cakes and the formation of these antibodies could give rise to food sensitivities.
 The same could be true for addiction vaccines if the person inadvertently ingests the product they are vaccinated against.